aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 Terraform tracks the state of the infrastructure with a `terraform.tfstate` JSON file.

+> [!NOTE]
-A Terraform state file is a JSON-formatted text file that Terraform uses to keep track of the current state of your infrastructure.
+> A Terraform state file is a JSON-formatted text file that Terraform uses to keep track of the current state of your infrastructure.

 - It records details about the resources Terraform manages, like your AWS instances and configurations.
 - This file helps Terraform understand what exists in your environment so it can plan and apply only the necessary changes when you update your infrastructure code.